bean-frog/battery-planner/README.md

 # battery-planner
-create nickel strip routes for 18650/21700/etc based e-bike batteries
+create cell layouts, nickel strip routes, and BMS connections for 18650/21700/etc based e-bike batteries Made for FOOP H, and also for MaxLi Batteries